ecker-lab/sensorium_2023/README.md

 Due to file size restrictions the submission for main track and bonus track differ slightly.

 **Main track:** Participants should submit a zip file with two files in it : `predictions_live_main.parquet.brotli` and `predictions_final_main.parquet.brotli` for the live and final test, respectively.
-These two files should be directly in the zip file and be zipped within a folder.
+These two files should be directly in the zip file and **not** be zipped with any folders in between.

 **Bonus track:** For the bonus track please name the prediction files like this: `predictions_live_test_bonus_ood.parquet.brotli` and `predictions_final_test_bonus_ood.parquet.brotli`.
 Please zip files for both `live` and `final` submissions separately and upload them separately for the two different competition stages (`live` and `final` tabs on the submission page).
 We need to do this to avoid uploading files over 5 GB.